pranitastudent/Exam-Dashboard/README.md

 ## JavaScript Testing

-The D3/dc graphs were tested to exmaine whether they function interactively and hence the javascript code is correct.
-In order to fulfil the javascript testing component of the project :
+The D3/dc graphs were tested to examine whether they function interactively and hence the JavaScript code is correct.
+In order to fulfil the JavaScript testing component of the project :
 [test.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/test.js) was created so that Jasmine testing could take place.
 The Javascript code in test.Js is adaptation of 'Jasmine Challenges Drinks Game'whereby an age is inputted and the user gets a statement shown according to the age input.
-Each of the if and else if statements were tested and all passed the jasmine tests in [testSpec.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/testSpec.js).
+Each of the if and else if statements were tested and all passed the Jasmine tests in [testSpec.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/testSpec.js).

 ## Testing User Stories

 A potential user/user who  wishes to examine correlations between genders and subject specific scores, parental level of education and ethnicity as well as test preparation and scores in each subject.
-The data dashboard allows correlations to be seen between gender and test results, parental level of education acorrding to ethnicity, whether consistent performance exists throughout subjects based on results and a correlation between test preparation and scores.
+The data dashboard allows correlations to be seen between gender and test results, parental level of education according to ethnicity, whether consistent performance exists throughout subjects based on results and a correlation between test preparation and scores.
 The user is able to conclude whether correlation exists between these data series across the testing areas of ; maths, reading and writing.

 ## Deployment